ueberdosis/tiptap/docs/posts/1-get-started-with-tiptapcollab.md

 We just added the collaboration extension as well as the technology behind it, Yjs.
 Instead of raw text we are passing the Y.Doc which basically takes care of merging changes.
 But so far, there is no collaboration...

-## Real-Time Collaboration with TiptapCollab
+## Real-Time Collaboration with Tiptap Collab

 To enable real-time collaboration, we need to connect the Y.Doc with the TiptapCollabProvider.
 The TiptapCollabProvider is a package that provides a simple way to synchronize Y.Doc's across different clients.